 Under normal operating conditions, generators become quite hot, which increases the risk of fire while refueling.
 To prevent a fire, make sure customers know the generator must always be turned off and allowed to cool down completely before refueling.

 Pouring a flammable liquid on hot engine parts can cause the fuel to ignite.
 Although refueling a generator while it's still warm -- or worse, while it's still running -- might save a bit of time, it could up putting people in life-threatening situations.

 Another danger associated with portable generators has more to do with the fuel used to run them that with the generator itself.
 Where the fuel is stored can bring operators into harm's way.

 Flammable liquids should be handled and stored according to OSHA's 29 CFR 1926.152 standard.
 This includes common sense ideas like not storing fuel indoors and storing fuel in properly labeled containers away from the generator and any other heat source.
 The heat from the generator can cause fuel vapors to ignite even in a sealed container.
 This is important information for both your customers and your business.

 More safety considerations

 For those working near a generator, the noise level can be high enough to warrant hearing protection.
-Check the owner’s manual and manufacturer’s specifications to help determine if your model requires hearing protection.
+Check the owner's manual and manufacturer's specifications to help determine if your model requires hearing protection.
 Keep in mind that offering customers hearing protection when it might not be strictly required will not put anyone in danger and might help to protect your customers in the long run.
-Customers should also be offered all types of personal protection equipment (PPE) like safety glasses, non-conductive gloves and shoes.
-Remind them to remove jewelry and wear tight-fitting clothing.
+Wear personal protection equipment (PPE) like safety glasses, ear plugs, non-conductive gloves and shoes.
+Remove jewelry and wear tight-fitting clothing.

 Post OSHA electrical safety Quick Cards and Fact Sheets at your rental counter as reminders.
 You can download them for free at: www.osha.gov/pls/publications/publication.html